 Critical Incident Management: Stony Brook University expects students to respect the rights, privileges, and property of other people.
 Faculty are required to report to the Office of Judicial Affairs any disruptive behavior that interrupts their ability to teach, compromises the safety of the learning environment, or inhibits students' ability to learn.

-Laszlo Mihaly, SyllabusModernPhysics2021 fall v1 6/8/2021
+Laszlo Mihaly, SyllabusModernPhysics_2022_Fall_1 5/31/2022